Although people tend to think about Andorra as a winter destination, the truth is that Andorra in summer is paradise!

 Delicious places to eat in Andorra

-⚠ Important!
+⚠️ Important!

 What to pack for a trip to Andorra in summer

-Temperatures in Andorra in summer are delightful.
-We’re talking highs of around 25 ÂșC (it’s usually sunny in Andorra) and lows of 15 ÂșC.
+In summer, temperatures in Andorra are delightful.
+Highs are around 25 ºC (it’s usually sunny in Andorra), and lows are 15 ºC.

 Although it can be hot during the day, temperatures tend to drop at night, so packing appropriately is essential!
-A useful rule of thumb is to take a windproof jacket, a down jacket, a neck gaiter, and long pants with your summer clothing.
+A helpful rule of thumb is to take a windproof jacket, a down jacket, a neck gaiter, and long pants with your summer clothing.

 When we pack for a summer trip to Andorra, we like to bring our headlamps.
 That’s useful if we stay longer in the mountains and it gets dark.